David Montgomery Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 Matchup vs. New York

-- In his two career matchups against them, Montgomery has averaged 52 rushing yards per game versus the Giants, 18.5 fewer than his over/under in Sunday's game.
+- Montgomery has averaged 52 rushing yards per game in his two career matchups against the Giants, 19.5 fewer yards than his over/under in Sunday's game.

-- In terms of defending against the run, the Giants are 26th in the league, conceding 125.3 yards per game.
+- The Giants have the NFL's 26th-ranked defense against the run, allowing 125.3 yards per game.

-- The Bears are up against the NFL's seventh-ranked defense when it comes to rushing TDs conceded (12 this season).
+- Montgomery and the Bears will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).

 Recent Performances

-- Montgomery put together a 45-yard rushing performance in last week's matchup with the Seahawks, carrying the ball 21 times while scoring one touchdown.

-- He chipped in with seven receptions for 61 yards in the passing game.

-- Over his last three outings, Montgomery has run for 147 yards on 49 carries (49.0 ypg), with one rushing touchdown.
+- Over his last three outings, Montgomery has taken 49 carries for 147 yards (49.0 per game) and one touchdown.

 Montgomery's Chicago Teammates